 However, there are a few good reasons to avoid flattening your burger with a spatula.

-- First, it squeezes out all the delicious juices, leaving you with a dry burger.
+- It squeezes out all the delicious juices, leaving you with a dry burger.

-- Secondly, it increases the chance of the burger sticking to the grill, making it more likely to tear when you try to flip it.
+- It increases the chance of the burger sticking to the grill, making it more likely to tear when you try to flip it.

-- Finally, flattened burgers are less attractive than plump, juicy ones.
+- Flattened burgers are less attractive than plump, juicy ones.